pomme-clic/s-money-documentation/docs/docs/payout/card-payment.md

 # Card Payment

-Here, we are talking about how xxxxxxxxxxxxxxx
+Here, we are talking about operations history

+## Context Authorizations

+Depending on the card profile, you may have offline transactions....

-## Context 'Selfcare'
+## Context Clearing

-You can manage your card with a selfcare in order to update some specifications, like :
-- block and unblock your card
-- update limits for payment or withdrawal
-- block or unblock VAD payment
-- block or unblock non domestic payment or withdrawal
+Depending on the card profile, you may have offline transactions....

 ---